-If you are ready to take a break from drugs or alcohol and need a quick detox at home, office or hotel, a Medically assisted detox from the addiction coach is the best solution.
+If you are ready to take a break from drugs or alcohol and need a quick detox at home, office or hotel, a Medically assisted detox from the addictions coach is the best solution.
 Our Medical team will come right to your home, office or hotel room and make sure you are comfortable throughout the process.

 The pandemic outbreak is going to make it difficult for people who are addicted to alcohol and drugs.
 This has been a tough fight already and addiction can be deadly with the increase in covid cases.
 Luckily with our the Medically Assisted detox facilities right at your doorstep, you need not worry!